collin1021/collin1021.github.io/_build/02/5/endnote.md

 2. Florence Nightingale, the originator of modern nursing practices and famous for her work in the Crimean War, was a die-hard miasmatist.
-She had no time for theories about contagion and germs, and was not one for mincing her words. ìThere is no end to the absurdities connected with this doctrine,î she said. ìSuffice it to say that in the ordinary sense of the word, there is no proof such as would be admitted in any scientific enquiry that there is any such thing as contagion.î
+She had no time for theories about contagion and germs, and was not one for mincing her words. ‚ÄúThere is no end to the absurdities connected with this doctrine,‚Äù she said. ‚ÄúSuffice it to say that in the ordinary sense of the word, there is no proof such as would be admitted in any scientific enquiry that there is any such thing as contagion.‚Äù

-3. A later RCT established that the conditions on which PROGRESA insisted ñ children going to school, preventive health care ñ were not necessary to achieve increased enrollment.
+3. A later RCT established that the conditions on which PROGRESA insisted ‚Äì children going to school, preventive health care ‚Äì were not necessary to achieve increased enrollment.
 Just the financial boost of the welfare payments was sufficient.